 If traffic matches a load balancing rule it can then be routed via a chosen interface.
 The interface could be a specific WAN feed (WAN1, WAN2 etc) or a VPN tunnel and is applied depending on the Source IP / Destination IP / Destination Port that the traffic uses

 Metrics and Priority

 For granular control over the routing decision that is taken for specific traffic, metrics can be used to decide which routing entry is chosen where multiple rules might match.
 Pre-set metric values are used for different classes of routing entries (For example Static Routes, VPN Routes, Default Routes etc.) and manually added Policy Rules have a configurable priority metric which allows these rules to over-ride the router's routing table if required.
 A metric system provides flexibility and gives predictable control.

 Failover is very closely related to load-balancing in that it makes use of two or more WAN connections, but in this case the additional WAN connections would be used as 'emergency' connections in place of the primary connection when that fails.
 For example, if your main connection is a VDSL line, and your line breaks, a router can automatically switch over to (say) a 4G/LTE wireless connection or another DSL line etc.

 Failover is an inherent part of load-balancing, in that two WAN connections can be load-balanced, but in the case of one connection going down, all traffic is routed via the remaining connection.
-Once the other WAN connection resumes, normal load balancing can resume.
+Once the other WAN connection resumes, new sessions can be load balanced once more.